koopuluri/xnote-web/README.md

 server.js, passport.js and DB.js and the front end which is in the reacts folder.
 The front end is further divided into 4 components each corresponding to a single page in the application.
 The following sections describe each of these sections briefly.

-# What you need to build your own Xnote

-TBD

 # Understanding the Components

 # Backend: